 The efforts described above will result in leads over time, but when you are ready to nudge your followers to the next level you will need to design marketing campaigns.
 Marketing campaigns are communications that are created for the sole purpose of inspiring people to take a specific, measurable action.

 Campaigns will be tailored to your unique business goals.
-You might wish to drive traffic to your website to request a demo, download content or attend a webinar.
+You might wish to drive traffic to your website to request a demo, download content, or attend a webinar.
 Or, perhaps you want to encourage your followers to download your app.
 You can also use campaigns to support offline marketing efforts like conferences or sales in a physical store.
-It is completely up to you.
+It’s completely up to you.

 This option can be used to increase the visibility of a tweet that is designed to encourage interaction with your brand on Twitter.
 For instance, perhaps you would like people to share photos of your product in use.
 You would carefully design your request and promote the tweet to gain more visibility.
 This method will likely result in an increase in followers as well, but that isn’t necessarily the primary goal.